 Click to Enlarge

-Lukla Airport A trek designed to get you real close-up to the 'mother of all peaks' Mt.
-Everest, the highest peak in the world.
-Mount Everest Base Camp has been a popular destination for trekkers since the very first expeditions to the Nepalese side of Everest in the 1953.
-To reach this part of the Himalaya within a limited time, we have devised this two week trek to Everest Base Camp which runs directly to and from Lukla.
+This is a trek designed to get you real close-up to the 'mother of all peaks', Mount Everest.
+Everest Base Camp has been a popular destination for trekkers since the very first expedition to the Nepalese side of Everest in 1953.
+To reach this part of the Himalaya within a limited time, we have devised this two-week trek to Everest Base Camp which runs directly to and from Lukla.

-We also have the opportunity to ascend Kala Pattar [5554m] from where we can get some awesome views of the Himalayan giants which literally numb your senses with breathless admiration that beholds the eye; and makes up for the lung-bursting climb that took you up there.
+We also have the opportunity to ascend Kala Pattar (5554m) from where we can get some awesome views of the Himalayan giants which literally numb your senses with breathless admiration, making up for the lung-bursting climb that took you up there.
 You soon realize it was absolutely worth it.
-This also includes fantastic views of the south west face of the colossal Mt.
-Everest.
+This also includes fantastic views of the south west face of the colossal Mount Everest.
 We then trek down to Everest Base Camp at the foot of the Khumbu ice fall before finally making our way back down to Lukla.